top of page

 Minor

-• Elevated erythrocyte adenosine deaminase activity (eADA; a red cell enzyme found to be elevated in 85% of DBA patients)
+• Elevated erythrocyte adenosine deaminase activity (eADA; a red cell enzyme found to be elevated in 85% of patients)

-• Elevated fetal hemoglobin (a type of hemoglobin seen in infancy but found in DBA patients after infancy)
+• Elevated fetal hemoglobin (a type of hemoglobin seen in infancy but found in patients after infancy)

 • No evidence of another inherited bone marrow failure syndrome

-What causes DBA?
+What causes DBAs?

-Diamond Blackfan anemia is the preferred name for this disorder but other terms for DBA have included:
+Diamond Blackfan anemia syndrome is the preferred name for this disorder but other terms for DBA have included:

 • Blackfan Diamond anemia